How we work

 and queue times.
 From there we pick the two or three

-coordination patterns producing the most overhead and implement
+coordination patterns producing the most overhead and

-structure, hand-off rules, meeting cadence, ownership
+to ticket structure, hand-off rules, meeting cadence, or

 Engagements run three to six months.
 Scope is usually one or